department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 | 73       | 10.32           | 30.90             | 61.63               | 122.59                  |
 | 74       | 10.93           | 32.73             | 65.28               | 129.83                  |

-**Note:** To get your monthly rate, multiply the amount of your insurance by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment:  <br>

-4.40 (Age 51 rate) x 10 (amount of insurance per $1000.00) = $44.00 / month.

 </div>
 </li>
 </ul>

 ### Endowment at age 60